Interests

 Hiking

-I have been a fan of hiking pretty much as long as I’ve been able to walk.
-I have fond memories of many hikes in Gatineau Hills north of Ottawa and around Ireland as a member of the “Bootleggers“, a Dublin-based hiking group.
+I have been a fan of hiking for pretty much as long as I’ve been able to walk.
+I have fond memories of hikes in the Gatineau Hills north of Ottawa and have trekked all over Ireland as a member of the Bootleggers, a Dublin-based hiking group.
 Since moving to British Columbia I have been an active member of the Wanderung hiking group and have led many hikes in the Lower Mainland, including a two-day yoga “hikeshop” in Garibaldi Provincial Park that combined yoga and meditation with the hiking experience.

 Photography

 Photography has been a creative outlet for me for most of my adult life.
 I have gained much experience over the years and am eager to learn and experiment more.
-My wife, Christa and I enjoy taking photographs both in our home town of Vancouver and on our many travels.
-You can peruse many of our favourite shots on our Flickr site.

 Shotokan Karate